Best strategies for maintaining a vibrant, high-performance work culture for remote teams

 For quick, informal conversations, we use Ryver, the instant messaging tool mentioned previously.
 Team members can privately message one another or through private or public group channels.
 In addition to the channels we have for social purposes, we also have several for topics ranging from performance engineering to functional testing, where testers within the company can ask each other questions and share information like interesting articles, youtube videos, etc. This is one of the greatest tools we have for everyone in the company to learn from each other and expand our collective knowledge.

 When there are several people in one room on the video call, with others joining from different locations, it’s often difficult for those who are remote to see and hear everything that is happening, causing them to feel left out.
-To deal with this issue, we purchased a Meeting Owl by Owl Labs.
-A smart, 360°camera, it shows everyone in the room with a panoramic view but also focuses in on whoever is talking at any point.
-It’s revolutionary!

 As with any organization, it’s fundamental to have good project management tools in place in order to track the progress of a project, delegate tasks, prioritize, and provide visibility across the board.
 This is especially important for remote teams because it’s the only way to effectively collaborate, knowing who is working on what, and even more so when working in Agile software development.